-Alexa fought not to roll her eyes as she stood before the headmaster's desk.
-Dr. Pearce looked at her with a chiding expression as he softly sighed in his seat.
+Alexa fought not to roll her eyes.
+From across the desk, Dr. Pearce frowned at her silence as he softly sighed in his seat.

 "Well, I'm just glad you were unharmed.
 You owe your thanks to Mr. West here."

-"I will say this only once, Miss Young," The doctor grimly frowned.
+"I will remind you only once, Miss Young," the doctor said with a heavy tone.
 "You are not to carry out any Crusade duties without authorization, do you understand?"

-Alexa bit back her tongue, pausing to recompose her thoughts.
+She clenched her hands on her sides.
 "Yes, sir.
 I'm just sick of being cooped up in here is all."

 "And so great is this frustration that you'd be willing to look Death in the eye each time?"

-"I can do it," she said, cold determination in her voice.
+"I can do it," she stated.
 "I just need a chance to prove myself."

 "No, Miss Young, you are not ready, and what happened today is enough proof of that."

-"I told you to master Fidem, and from the looks of it you haven't," he replied, raising a finger to silence her when she quickly opened her mouth.
+"I told you to master Fidem, and from the looks of it you haven't," he replied, raising a finger when she quickly opened her mouth.
 "But if you are determined to make the cut, I'm sure Mr. West would be more than happy to help you."

-"I'm sure you'll be more than able to accommodate," The man finished for him.
+"I'm sure you'll be more than able to accommodate," the headmaster finished for him.
 "As team captain you are accountable for your members, including Miss Young's actions today."

 "Very well.
 You two are dismissed."

-"One step at a time, Miss Young," The doctor answered with finality.
-"Or your impatience will get you killed sooner than you know it."
+"One step at a time, Miss Young," the doctor answered with finality.
+"Your impatience will get you killed sooner than you know it."

-"Well you can forget about it, because I don't need your help," she snarled, turning on her heel to leave.
+"Well, you can forget about it.
+I don't need your help."

-"Lexy...?" she scoffed in disbelief.
-She gripped her dagger tight, staring at his retreating back and Dr. Pearce's office doors in front of her before storming off the opposite direction.
+"Lexy...?" she repeated in disgust.
+She glared at his back before storming off the opposite direction.

-The gymnasium was empty at nine o'clock on a Tuesday evening, but all the lights remained on.
-Alexa was swinging her legs up a balance beam when she looked up at the sound of the doors opening.
+The gymnasium was empty at nine o'clock the following evening, but all the lights were on.
+Alexa was swinging her legs up a balance beam when the doors opened.

-She narrowed her eyes at his school uniform.
+She jumped off the beam, frowning at his clothes.
 "You haven't even changed."